ggfisher/hello-world/midterm.md

 What are all the superkey's?

-*employeeID
+employeeID
-*employeeID + salary
+employeeID + salary
-*employeeID + employeename
+employeeID + employeename
-*employeeID + salary + employeename
+employeeID + salary + employeename

 As stated, the minimal superkey is the candidate key.
 Therefore, the candidate key in this case is empoyeeID.

-** Note - Note that every relation is guaranteed to have a key.
-Since a relation is a set of tuples, the set of all fields is always a superkey.**
+Note that every relation is guaranteed to have a key.
+Since a relation is a set of tuples, the set of all fields is always a superkey.

 ***primary key***